IHDCYH Strategic Plan 2022–2026

 See our Impact

-Check out our Making A Difference report highlighting our top successes and initiatives in 2023.
+Check out our one page Making A Difference reports highlighting our top successes and initiatives for each year of our Strategic plan:

 Acknowledgements